Ready to transition from in-house to freelance graphic designer? Find out everything you need to know about going freelance in this guide.

 Ultimately, these perks are designed to improve employee morale and wellbeing, to keep employees satisfied within the company.
 Often, these perks have some monetary value, so using them can be a way of saving money alongside the consistent income of an in-house role.

 On the flip side, there are no official perks as a freelancer – unless you make them.

 You won’t be gifted a brand new computer or a free meal at the coolest Mexican restaurant in town for simply working.
 But, you’re also not having to wait for a promotion, or being tasked with projects you’d prefer not to work on.

 The perks here are in the form of a totally flexible schedule, free reign over your workspace, and unlimited growth potential – you’re the boss after all!

 Plus, as a freelancer, you can still work as a contractor or in partnership with a company.
 Once you’ve grown your brand, there will be plenty of opportunities offered to you.
 Trips away, free products, free services – these are just a handful of examples that being self-employed in a partnership can grant you.
 Brands everywhere are looking to make substantial collaborations with talented people – maybe the next person in line is you.

 The topic of income often has the most impact when it comes to making the leap to freelance graphic design.
 Truth be told, an in-house income is a lot more stable and consistent than a freelancing gig.
+If you’re working in the US, the average salary for a graphic designer is around $51,845 per year.
 However, there’s still variation.

 Along with a consistent income, you also have the advantages of holiday pay, sick pay, and any additional health insurance plans the company may have set up.